EJBlog/EJBlog.github.io/_posts/2016-06-09-hangout-music-fest.md

 <br><br>
 Last but not least, bring a koozie or two into the festival with you if you plan on buying drinks.
 To avoid the long lines, my friends and I would purchase two beers at a time.
 The problem is, each day it was between 80 and 90 degrees so the beers will get warm very quickly.
 This leaves you with two options: drink quickly or keep them as cold as possible with the help of a koozie.
 If you want to finish them before they get warm, more power to you.
 But 12 hours a day on the beach out in the sun is not an ideal situation to be chugging beer (in my opinion).
 <br><br>
 Overall, I would recommend this music festival to anyone and everyone.
-It was an amazing experience and we got to see an amazing lineup (image below).
+It was an awesome experience and we got to see an amazing lineup (image below).
 You can watch the official 2016 Hangout Music Fest video <a href="https://www.youtube.com/watch?v=-nKWQok2MRE">here</a>. <b>Happy Hangout!</b>
 <br><br>
 <img src="{{ site.url }}/img/HangoutFestLineup.jpg">